NEMESIS is a general-purpose radiative transfer and retrieval code, written in FORTRAN, designed to be applicable

 observation geometries.

-The NEMESIS code actually has two components, the NEMESIS retrieval tool itself
+The NEMESIS code actually has three components, the NEMESIS FORTRAN retrieval tool itself,

-and also the more general radiative transfer code, RADTRAN, from which it was developed.
+the more general FORTRAN radiative transfer code, RADTRAN, from which it was developed, and the ArchNEMESIS

 The Nemesis project is a collaborative effort and is continually being developed and extended.
 It is

-managed with Github and the repository can be found here.
+managed with Github and the repository for the FORTRAN code can be found here.

 data are very welcome to contact us.